jeffjacobsen/crystal/README.md

 ### 2. Create Sessions from a Prompt
 For any feature you're working on, create one or multiple new sessions:
 - Each session will be an isolated git worktree
+- Optionally select a Product Requirement Prompt (PRP) to guide development
+- PRPs can be generated with AI assistance using Claude Code

 ### 3. Monitor and Test Your Changes
 As sessions complete: